JFtechOfficial/ultimate-ambilight-setup/README.md

 ## 📚 Resources
-Here is my step-by-step video guide to build the ultimate Ambilight setup: *TO-DO*
+Here is my step-by-step video guide about how to build the ultimate Ambilight setup: *TO-DO*

 The `hyperion.config.json` file is an example of a working configuration file for hyperion (generated via [HyperCon](https://github.com/hyperion-project/hypercon))